In the Heat of the Night (TV series): Fifth season, 1991-1992

-The fifth season begins with the revelation that Chief Gillespie has a 19-year-old daughter, Lana (Christine Elise, formerly of Beverly Hills, 90210), who is unaware of who her biological father is.
-The chief still has a soft spot for her mother, Georgia Farren (Stella Stevens), who is in town to settle some personal business.
-Lana was conceived during a period where her mother was separated from her husband and she and Gillespie had an affair.
-However, she was never divorced from her husband Ken, who has harbored a grudge ever since and is looking for the opportunity to settle a score by deadly means.
+The fifth season begins with the revelation that Chief Gillespie has a 19-year-old daughter, Lana (Christine Elise, formerly of Beverly Hills, 90210), who is unaware of whom her biological father is.
+The chief still is quite smitten with her mother, Georgia Farren (Stella Stevens), a free-spirited and indiscriminate woman who is in town to settle some personal business over property.
+Gillespie is only happy to assist.
+Lana was conceived when her mother was estranged from her spouse and she and Gillespie had an affair.
+However, she was never divorced from her husband, Ken, and they've remained separated since.
+Ken has harbored a grudge ever since and is looking for the opportunity to settle a score by deadly means.